datreeio/datree/examples/workload-best-practices/README.md

 ```

 ### When this rule pass?
-The policy passes when provided with `apiVersion` at starting of the file
+The policy passes when provided with `name` of the deployment.
 ```
 apiVersion: apps/v1
 kind: Deployment